 2. Processing method

-The starting for the production of compost in tunnel shall be reduced to a maxim particle size of 200 mm.
-The material shall be subject to a heat treat of at least 55°C for 72 hours, or at least 60°C for at least 48 hours.
+The starting material for the production of compost in tunnel shall be reduced to a maximum particle size of 200 mm.
+All starting material shall be subject to a heat treatment of at least 55°C for at least 72 hours, or at least 60°C for at least 48 hours.

-3. The competent authority shall assess the HACCP plan which checks and records the main processing parameters of the steps described in points 1 and 2.’.
+3. The operator shall put in place, implement and maintain a permanent written procedure or procedures based on the hazard analysis and critical control points (HACCP) principles in accordance with article 29 point 1 of Regulation (EC) No 1069/2009 which checks and records the main processing parameters of the steps described in points 1 and 2..’

+4. Compost may be placed on the market provided that representative samples of compost comply with standard for digestion residua and compost set out in Annex V, Chapter III, Section 3.

 (4) Annex V is amended as follows: